 Fearing the loan

 Students and parents looking to fill the gaps between financial aid awards and the costs of college often apply for loans with the same level of zeal that they put into admissions applications in the first place.
-In that driving desire to finance higher education, borrowers are at risk for making costly mistakes.
+In that driving desire to finance higher education, borrowers are at risk of making costly mistakes.
 Here are the top five mistakes people make when applying for student loans -- and tips on how to avoid them.

-"Borrowing some reasonable amount to help finance your college education is overall a good thing," explains Jonathan Burdick, dean of undergraduate admissions and financial aid at the University of Rochester in New York.
+"Borrowing some reasonable amount to help finance your college education is overall a good thing," explains Jonathan Burdick, dean of admissions and financial aid at the University of Rochester in New York.
 "It's a smart investment because you're increasing your long-term earning power."

 "Wise borrowing at a reasonable level in order to attend the college where you feel most likely to succeed is better than avoiding all risk," Burdick adds.